devdeliw/website/content/research/cmd.md

 ![](/CMDs.png)

 Beautiful!
 These CMDs have a clear main-sequence track and a very prominent RC bar with a definite slope.
+The NRCB1 (top row) CMDs match exactly to the CMDs we saw originally.
 The region NRCB3 is of particular interest since its the region containing Sagittarius A\*.

 We will now work on seeing how well past